flaugusto/squad-app/README.md

 # Squad App

-This is a Squad Management Tool, this is work in progress...
+A Squad Management Tool, work in progress...

 You must have [Node.js](https://nodejs.org/en/) installed to run this project.